getify/You-Dont-Know-JS/objects-classes/ch3.md

 Point3d.samePoint(one,one);         // true
 ```

-Actually, that shouldn't be that suprising, since:
+Actually, that shouldn't be that surprising, since:

 ```js
 Point2d.samePoint === Point3d.samePoint;